amanvashishtgould/CapstoneProject/README.md

 #### Next steps
 What suggestions do you have for next steps?

 Next steps after Module 20 would be to improve the modeling efforts to get higher F-1 and ROC AUC scores.
 This will be discussed with the learning facilitator, Savio.
-Additionally, discrepancy between F-1 scores for a given model obtained with lazypredict classifier models and the model I ran will be a question for the Consultation call.
+Additionally, discrepancy between F-1 scores for a given model obtained with lazypredict classifier and the model I ran will be a question (for the Consultation call).

 Additionally, neural network based models will be explored.